-In what it says is a gift to its loyal enthusiasts to celebrate the brand’s 110th birthday this year, it’s built a faster, fitter Giulia than the QV in the spirit of the original track-terrorising Giulia Sprint GTA and GTAm from the 60s and 70s.
+The faster, fitter Giulia QV honours the spirit of the original track-terrorising Giulia Sprint GTA and GTAm from the 60s and 70s.

 There will be two variants, the ‘regular’ GTA and a more unhinged GTAm, but they’ll both share an underlying mechanical package based on the QV that welcomes an extensive list of performance modifications.